Types of Physical Therapy Treatments

 While the layperson may struggle to understand how best to use hot and cold therapies, physical therapists have the training and knowledge to use both.
 Typically, ice is used to reduce inflammation and swelling in acute soft tissue injuries because of its ability to constrict blood vessels.

-Heat, on the other hand, is more appropriate for treating tightness and muscular spasms for pain reduction and increased mobility.
-Additionally, heat also enhances tissue pliability making it a useful tool for stretching tendons, ligaments, and muscles.
+On the other hand, heat is more appropriate for treating tightness and muscular spasms for pain reduction and increased mobility.
+Heat also enhances tissue flexibility, making it a useful tool for stretching tendons, ligaments, and muscles.

 This common PT method uses a wand to apply high-pitched sound waves which promote circulation while generating heat deep within connective tissues.
 In addition to enhancing the effects of other treatments like exercise and manual therapy, ultrasound is also thought to speed up the ligament healing process.